haberdashPI/hearing_loss/plans2018.md

 5. raise any additional limitations students missed

 New slides / research that I need to do:

-for day 1:
-- components of a hearing aid (needs research)
-- components of cochlear implant (needs research)
-- data for OHCs, (include speed of this process if possible, needs a little research)
-- noise supression from olivary complex (just have to find some data)
-- mesgarani data

 for day 2:
 hearing slides